BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

 Open Studio from Your Live Course
 *************************************

-When you are viewing your course as **Staff View**, you can open Studio directly.
+When you are viewing your course in the LMS as **Staff View**, you can open Studio directly.

 * In a unit page, click **View Unit in Studio**.

   .. image:: ../Images/Live_Studio_from_LMS_Unit.png
    :alt: The View Unit in Studio button in an LMS unit

+  The unit page opens in Studio.

 * In the Instructor Dashboard, click **View Course in Studio** to open the course outline.